Barbu-David/Laboratory-Data-Structures-and-Algorithms/DOC/doc.md

 ### **Introduction**
 	The binary tree is one of the most known tree data structures, where each node has at most two children.
 The binary search trees adds one more rule: all of the right subtree values must be higher than the root, and the left smaller.
+This means that the tree can't store duplicate values.

 ### **Struct Definition**
-...

 ### **Initialization Function**
 ...